 Impact Level High

-Specialties Affected Pulmonology, Sleep Medicine, Internal Medicine, DME Suppliers, Home Health, Hospitalist/Discharge Planning
+Specialties Affected Pulmonology, Sleep Medicine, DME Suppliers, Home Health, Respiratory Therapy

 #Covered Indication

-1PaCO2 ≥ 52 mmHg by arterial blood gas, measured during waking hours while breathing the patient's prescribed FiO2
+1PaCO2 ≥ 52 mmHg by arterial blood gas (ABG) during awake hours while breathing the patient's prescribed FiO2

-2Sleep apnea is not the predominant cause of hypercapnia (formal sleep testing is not required if the treating clinician makes this clinical determination and documents it)
+2Sleep apnea is not the predominant cause of the hypercapnia (formal sleep testing is not required if the treating clinician determines this clinically)

-3The patient meets one of the following clinical conditions:
+3The patient meets one of these stability conditions:

-Stable COPD: No increase in or new onset of more than one respiratory symptom (cough, sputum production, sputum purulence, wheezing, or dyspnea) lasting two or more days, and no pharmacological treatment change in the two weeks prior to NIV initiation, or
+Stable COPD, defined as no increase in or new onset of more than one respiratory symptom (cough, sputum production, sputum purulence, wheezing, or dyspnea) for two or more days, and no pharmacological treatment change in the two weeks before NIV initiation

 + 1 more indications